jromanello/ActiveNet/README.md

 This PowerShell module provides three main functions for managing the ActiveNet Workstation Service (ANWS):

 ### 1. Install-ANWS
 Installs ANWS from a specified source or by downloading it from the ActiveNet website.
-It can also create a shortcut to restart the service.
 Previous installations will be overwritten.

 ### 2. Set-ANWSRestart
 Grants permissions to authenticated users to restart the ANWS service and creates a shortcut for this purpose.